CodeEditorLand/Worker/README.md

         -->
 		<script>
-			// Set the path relative to the web root where Worker.js will be served. window.URLWorker = "/Worker.js"; // Default is "/Worker.js"
+			// Set the path relative to the web root where Worker.js will be served. window._WORKER = "/Worker.js"; // Default is "/Worker.js"
 		</script>

 		<!--
             Register the Service Worker.
             This script handles registration, listens for updates from the SW (triggering reloads), and manages ensuring the SW controls the page.
-            It uses the window.URLWorker path defined above and registers with scope '/Application'.
+            It uses the window._WORKER path defined above and registers with scope '/Application'.
         -->
 		<script src="/Worker/Register.js" type="module"></script>